hrasityilmaz/blade_analysis/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for improvements, bug fixes, or want to add more advanced features, please feel free to:

-1. Fork the repository.
+If you have ideas for improvements, bug fixes, or want to add more advanced features, please feel free to Fork the repository.

-2. Create a new branch (`git checkout -b feature/your-feature-name`).

-3. Make your changes.

-4. Commit your changes (`git commit -m 'Add new feature'`).

-5. Push to the branch (`git push origin feature/your-feature-name`).

-6. Open a Pull Request.

 ## 📄 License